ericdanan/counsel-projectile/README.md

 This points to outline path `<project-root>/Tasks` in file `~/notes.org` (same file for all projects).

-Templates contexts are read from the variable `counsel-projectile-org-capture-templates-contexts`, which has the same format as `capture-templates-contexts`
+Templates contexts are read from the variable `counsel-projectile-org-capture-templates-contexts`, which has the same format as `org-capture-templates-contexts`
 ## Removing the current project or buffer from the list of candidates
 By default, when calling `counsel-projectile-switch-project`, the current project (if any) is included in the candidates list and preselected.
 Similarly, when calling `counsel-projectile-switch-to-buffer`, the current buffer is included in the candidates list and preselected.
 If you prefer removing these elements from the candidate lists of these commands, you can set the variables `counsel-projectile-remove-current-project` and `counsel-projectile-remove-current-buffer` accordingly.
 ## Initial input for the project search commands